 We are a premiere research institute embedded at Michigan State University and funded by the US Department of Energy.
-Our mission is to discover how photosynthetic organisms work on the molecular level, in order to ultimately improve human lives.
+Our mission is to discover how photosynthetic organisms work on the molecular level, in order to ultimately develop technologies that improve human lives.

 What We Stand For

 Many solutions for 21st century problems will come from photosynthetic organisms.
 We need to understand how their components work together and how they thrive in natural environments, so we can harness them for sustainable applications.

 “PRL members are creative, intelligent, dedicated, healthy-living people at the forefront of plant science and synthetic biology.”

 Eric Young, graduate student

 We focus on basic science of photosynthetic organisms, develop real-world applications, and provide a training ground for future scientists.

 Basic research into the biology of plants, cyanobacteria, and algae.
 Projects include:

 - Plant resistance against pathogens, herbivores, and environmental stress